7PH/vue-powerglitch/README.md

 <img src="./assets/intro.gif">

 PowerGlitch is a standalone library with no external dependencies.
 It leverages CSS animations to create a glitch effect on images.
 No canvas or DOM manipulations are needed.
-It weights around 1.9kb minified and gzipped and 4.3kb minified.
+It weights less than 2kb minified and gzipped.

 This Vue library is a wrapper around [PowerGlitch](https://github.com/7PH/powerglitch).